We tramp a perpetual journey…

 Ghost of Travel Past?

-Still alive and kicking!
+Is still alive and kicking!
 This, ladies and gents, is nothing less than Christopher Columbus's trusty guidebook, "The Wonders of the World", by Marco Polo, including Columbus's handwritten notes in the margins Here's our trusty guidebook.
 Some things never change!!
 Ghost of Travel Present?
 Well- solving health issues, and other, funner, (yes that's a word) activities: Ciudad del Mar is not the only byname Las Palmas goes by- more about our whirl with all things culture coming soon...
 Ghost of Travel Yet to Be?
-Maybe this: “Nothing so liberalizes a man (and a woman!)
+Maybe this: “Nothing so liberalizes a man (and a

 Love is in the air….